konturio/disaster-ninja-fe/src/core/tooltips/rfc.md

 ## Tooltip Service

-This service allow us show tooltips in different places of our application.
+This service allows us to show tooltips in different places of our application.
 Underhood it uses `@konturio/ui-kit` tooltip component for show tooltip in theme style

 Tooltip: